This post may contain affiliate links. Please see my disclosure policy for details.

 Fly into & spend 4 days in colourful Marrakesh

 So, the first place where you should kick off your 2 week Morocco itinerary is Marrakesh!
 It’s my favourite city in all of Morocco and I guess you could say that it’s the more glamorous side of Moroccan travel.

 It holds a special place in my heart as this was the first city I landed in as a solo female traveller!
 Instantly, I fell in love with the sights and sounds of the colourful marketplace, the detail in the architecture, the mouth-watering food, and the exotic gardens.

-It’s often called the red city due to the due to the buildings and ramparts that surround it that are made of clay and have a red hue.
+It’s often called the red city due to the buildings and ramparts that surround it that are made of clay and have a red hue.
 The lively Jamaa el-Fnaa square sits at the heart of this metropolis and you will be carried away by the energy this place emits.

 As one of the most popular tourist destinations in Morocco, it has a huge international airport Marrakesh Menara which is around 5 kilometres from the main square.
 Here, you can catch a private taxi or catch the local bus (Bus 19) for 30 Dirhams one way (£2.50) to the centre.